gogins/csound-extended/playpen/README.md

 sudo make install
 ```

-If you have missed any dependencies, CMake will probably let you know.
+If you have missed any dependencies, CMake and/or Python will probably let you
+know.

 If later you need to uninstall, in the repository root directory, execute:
 ```